 3. Munich, Germany

-Most of the city’s Christmas markets are organised around a 100-foot Christmas tree in Marienplatz.
+Most of the city’s Christmas markets are organized around a 100-foot Christmas tree in Marienplatz.
 It is here, where you will feel the true Christmas spirit.

 4. Strasbourg, France